 A normal heart rate should be regular and between 60 and 100 beats a minute when you're resting.
 In atrial fibrillation the heart rate is irregular and can sometimes be very fast.
 In some cases, it can be higher than 100 beats a minute.
 This can cause problems including;

 You may notice your heart having palpitations, pounding, fluttering or beating irregularly, often for a few seconds or in some cases a few minutes.
 Sometimes there are no symptoms and you may be unaware that you have an irregular heartbeat.

-For more information about symptoms of Atrial Fibrillation visit NHS Choices
+Find more information about symptoms of Atrial Fibrillation on the NHS website: